fone4u/hadoop_explorations/search_for_snow_with_hive/README.md

 http://magnusljadas.wordpress.com/2012/01/29/search-for-snow-with-hadoop-hive/

+I don’t know how I ended up becoming the head of our local community association.
+Anyhow, I’m now responsible for laying out next year’s budget.
+Most of our expenses seem to be fixed from one year to another, but then there’s the expense for the snow removal service.
+This year, no snow.
+Last year, most snow on record in 30 years!
+How do you budget for something as volatile as snow?
+I need more data!

+Instead of just googling the answer, we’re going to fetch some raw data and feed it into Hadoop Hive.

+The Swedish national weather service SMHI provides the data we need: daily temperature and precipitation data from 1961 to 1997, gathered at a weather station about 60 km from where I live.

+# Let's get some raw data

-# Download temperature and precipitation data sets by executing the download script:
+Open the terminal and execute the prepared download script:

     $ ./download_data_from_SMHI.sh

-... or alternatively use the temperature.txt and precipitation.txt found in the data folder.
+... or alternatively use the *temperature.txt* and *precipitation.txt* found in the *problem_solving_with_hadoop/search_for_snow_with_hive/data* folder.